Joel Silberg: Biography

 Silberg was born in Palestine in 1927.
 He was the son of actor Ben Zion Silberg.
 He began his career directing at London's Old Vic theater.
 He co-wrote the Israeli musical film Kazablan (1974).

-Breakin was shot in Los Angeles and reflects a different style of break dancing and street dance culture than the Bronx, New York film Beat Street.
-The film, directed by Sam Firstenberg, was a Cannon Films productions.
-Roger Ebert gave this film 1 1/2 stars, stating that it was a rather predictable story.
-The sequel, Breakin' 2: Electric Boogaloo, was released 7 months later, and it received poor critical reception.
+Breakin' was shot in Los Angeles and reflects a different style of break dancing and street dance culture than the Bronx, New York film Beat Street.
+Roger Ebert gave Breakin 1 1/2 stars, stating that it was a rather predictable story.
+The sequel, Breakin' 2: Electric Boogaloo, directed by Sam Firstenberg, was released 7 months later, and was a Cannon Films productions.
+It received poor critical reception.
 Later on, the subtitle "Electric Boogaloo" would enter the pop-culture lexicon as a snowclone pejorative nickname to denote an archetypical sequel.

 Author Kimberly Monteyne referred to films such as Rappin' as "hip hop-oriented exploitation extravaganzas".

 Silberg died on February 18, 2013, in Israel, aged 85.